MicrosoftDocs/SupportArticles-docs/support/sql/releases/sqlserver-2019/cumulativeupdate19.md

 _Release Date:_ &nbsp; February 16, 2023
 _Version:_ &nbsp; 15.0.4298.1

-> [NOTICE]
-> This cumulative update includes Security Update 5021125.
-For more information, see [KB5021125 - Description of the security update for SQL Server 2019 GDR: February 14, 2023](https://support.microsoft.com/help/5021125).

 ## Summary

 This article describes Cumulative Update package 19 (CU19) for Microsoft SQL Server 2019.
 This update contains 47 [fixes](#improvements-and-fixes-included-in-this-update) that were issued after the release of SQL Server 2019 Cumulative Update 18, and it updates components in the following builds:

 - SQL Server - Product version: **15.0.4298.1**, file version: **2019.150.4298.1**
 - Analysis Services - Product version: **15.0.35.35**, file version: **2018.150.35.35**

+> [!NOTE]
+> This cumulative update includes Security Update 5021125.
+For more information, see [KB5021125 - Description of the security update for SQL Server 2019 GDR: February 14, 2023](https://support.microsoft.com/help/5021125).

 ## Known issues in this update